What Shape Is Your Dog's Ear?

 Posted Aug 14, 2012

 It seems that every sport, specialty, or interest group eventually develops its own language to describe the things that are important to them.
 The world of dogs is no different.
-For example, when they describe such common things as the shape of a dog's ear, people in the dog fancy may use terms which are unfamiliar or undecipherable by the average person.
+For example, when they describe such common things as the shape of a dog's ear, people in the dog fancy may use terms that are unfamiliar or undecipherable by the average person.
 While I am sure that most people can visualize in their minds what might be meant by a prick ear or a drop ear on a dog, they might have much more difficulty visualizing what is meant by a rose ear or a button ear when it refers to their canine pet.
 So let me give you a bit of a visual glossary of common terms used to describe the shape of a dog's ear.

 The basic shape of the canine ear which was inherited from his wild ancestors such as the Wolf depicted here is the prick or upright ear.

 Prick or upright ears are very common in dogs.
 Their main characteristics are that they are sharp, pointed and stand erect.
 They can be found in most of the Nordic breeds such as the Malamute here, the Siberian husky, the Samoyed and so forth.
-It is also found in breeds like the Cairn Terrier, West Highland White Terrier and others.
+It is also found in breeds like the Cairn Terrier, West Highland White Terrier, and others.

 Sometimes prick ears are surgically created by the process called "ear cropping" in order to turn a drop ear into a pointed prick ear that stands upright.
 Breeds in which this is commonly done include the Great Dane shown here and also Doberman Pinschers and Boxers.
-It is not unusual to refer to dogs which have had this surgery as having cropped ears rather than prick ears.
+It is not unusual to refer to dogs that have had this surgery as having cropped ears rather than prick ears.

 Ears that are upright and large in proportion to the size of the head are called bat ears.
 There is often a large and V. shaped space between the ears causing them to be inclined outward extending beyond the sides of the face and giving the faint impression of a batwing, and hence the name.
 Wonderful examples of these bat ears can be found on most Corgis and many Chihuahuas.

-I suppose that subtle variations can get out of hand in naming of ear shapes.
-For example this English Toy Terrier is usually described as having candle flame ears.
+I suppose that subtle variations can get out of hand in the naming of ear shapes.
+For example, this English Toy Terrier is usually described as having candle flame ears.
 The characteristics are that the ear is curved slightly inward at its base with a slight pinch on the outside edge, which gives the lighter inner ear color the shape of a candle flame.

 While all of the wild canines have upright ears, one of the characteristics of domestic dogs is that many breeds have ears that hang down.
 Biologists refer to these as "lop ears", however dog enthusiasts refer to them as drop ears or pendant ears.
 The classic example of this is shown in the Basset Hound here.
 The only requirement for this label is that the ears hang down from the place where they are attached to the head.
 They can be a variety of different sizes and shapes.